-Many of the latest efforts for integrated oobe and digital onboarding will not be on the market until later in 2017, but one of our first efforts--the Lifestyle 650 and 600 Home Theater Systems--is available now.
+Many of the efforts for integrated oobe and digital onboarding did not start hitting the market until later in 2017, but one of our first efforts--the Lifestyle 650 and 600 Home Theater Systems--gave us an early opportunity to measure our efforts.
 In this pair of products, we recognized the complexity of a DIY home theater installation, and I led the design of an experience that integrates package labeling, printed documentation, and an on-screen walk-through to provide users with a simple and clearly guided setup process.
 The product, including its setup experience and oobe design, received a Red Dot Best of the Best award in early 2017.

 The Bento Vision: